-Durable medical equipment (DME) and related supplies (continued)

-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
+What you must pay when you get these Services that are covered for you services Durable medical equipment (DME) and related supplies If prior to enrolling in (continued) MVP Medicare Patriot Plan with Part D (PPO) If you (or your provider) don't agree with the plan's coverage you had made 36 decision, you or your provider may file an appeal.
+You can also months of rental file an appeal if you don't agree with your provider's decision payment for oxygen about what product or brand is appropriate for your medical decisions, appeals, complaints).)